utshrivastav/MyTorrent/README.md

 	npm install
 ```

--Run the following command to get the web app up and running while being inside the same directory.
+7.Run the following command to get the web app up and running while being inside the same directory.
 ```
 	npm start
 ```